 Out of time?
 Be sure to pin this post to Pinterest to read later!

-This week on the blog, we are talking yard games because it’s nearly summertime here in Canada, and I immediately have the urge to spend as much time as I can outdoors.
-As I was sitting one morning, chilling with my tablet outside, I recalled my earlier post about barbeque parties and thought I’d dedicate a whole post to party games that you can create yourself and set up in your backyard!
+This week on the blog, we are talking yard games because it’s nearly summer here in Canada, and I immediately have the urge to spend as much time as I can outdoors.
+As I was sitting one morning, chilling with my tablet outside, I recalled my earlier post about barbeque parties and thought I’d dedicate a whole post to party games you can create yourself and set up in your backyard!

-Ideas Using Pool Noodles
+Yard Games Using Pool Noodles

 Pool Noodle Games

-I found a variety of game ideas from this post from Mission to Save.
+I found a variety of pool noodle game ideas from this post from Mission to Save.
 I particularly like the idea of creating a ring toss game using them, a great way to inspire a little friendly competition!
 You can also create a cool soccer goal as well.

 DIY Wooden Games

-This adorable idea comes from Chicken Scratch NY, and it is fairly easy to create.
+This adorable game idea comes from Chicken Scratch NY, and it is fairly easy to create.
 All you need is a wooden surface for the game (I like the idea of using what you might call a “tree disc”) and some beautifully painted river rocks.
 The tutorial at the link above uses ladybugs and bees, but some other cute ideas include:

 - Strawberries and Kiwis (or some other fruit);